National Security Guard: Organisation

-The organisation was initially inspired by and modelled on the British Special Air Service as well as Germany's GSG 9.
+The organization benchmarked its structure against elite units such as the British Special Air Service and Germany's GSG 9.

 Mehram Nagar, Palam, serves as the administrative headquarters for the NSG.
 The headquarters is overseen by the Director-General of the NSG, who is assisted in administrative matters by four Indian Police Service officers, out of whom two are Inspectors General at the Administrative Headquarters.
 In turn, they are assisted by the Deputy Inspectors General of the NSG.
 The Financial Advisor of the NSG is generally an officer with the rank of Joint Secretary belonging to the Central Accounts Services and is assisted by two Deputy Financial Advisors belonging of the Indian Audit and Accounts Service and the Indian Civil Accounts Service respectively.
 A small unit of the NSG is present near Palam Nagar.

 Manesar is the operational headquarters of the NSG.
 An Indian Army Major general who is deputed to NSG Manesar headquarters is designated as the Inspector General of NSG's operations.
 The Inspector General is responsible for planning and conducting operations.
 Training is overseen by the Inspector General of Training, also a major general on deputation from the army.
 Both of them are further assisted by the Deputy Inspector General of Operations and the Deputy Inspector General of Training respectively.
 The combat arms of the NSG consist of two Special Action Groups and three Special Ranger Groups stationed at its Manesar headquarters, five Special Composite Groups posted at each of its five regional hubs as well as the National Bomb Data Centre and the Electronic Support Centre also based at its operational headquarters in Manesar.